soundpress/RulesOfNYC/docs/c13/index.rst

    (11) Instructions on how to document each use of an automated external defibrillator and immediately report such usage in accordance with Public Health Law § 3000-b.

 (c) The number of trained responders in each public place shall be commensurate with the size and configuration of the facility to permit rapid response during regular business hours.
-The number of trained responders in nursing homes required to make on-site automated external defibrillators available pursuant to § 17-188(b) of the Code shall be as specified in § 24-06.
+The number of trained responders in nursing homes required to make on-site automated external defibrillators available pursuant to § 17-188(b) of the Code shall be as specified in 24 RCNY § 24-06.